zackhanni/mood-board/z-to-do.md

 ## user database

+- added security my changing mongodb network access away from 0.0.0.0/0 (which lets anyone access the server)
-- properly set up database for users to sign in with an account
+- set up way for users to see name change right away
-- create a way to create an account and store to a database
+- set up ability to change email and confirm new email

 ## database next stems